Kannagi/AltairX/GPU.md

 So Altair G1 is a VLIW in order processor.
 It has the same L1 cache count.
-It has 32MB eDRAM memory for textures.
+It has 32-64MB 1T-SRAM memory for textures.
 A 128 KB SRAM for texture indexes (to manage palettes or VQ).

 L2 cache memory is intended for textures that are too large